44-Page Dental Template Customisation in 40 Days — White-Label for a US Marketing Agency

 Delivery team

 Agency-side project management, design, and client communication remained with the partner agency throughout.
-Our team was invisible to the end client.
-All customisation requests came through the agency’s shared issue backlog; nothing about the build was visible to the end client directly.
-Each QA round was closed only after the agency-side reviewer confirmed the delta was resolved.
+Irmo Dentistry dealt with the agency and never with us — every customisation request arrived through the agency’s shared issue backlog, and the migrated site reached the practice under the agency’s name.
+We closed each QA round only after the agency-side reviewer confirmed the delta was resolved.

 For agencies with a branded template system